Debugging and Logs

 • logMethods: [.nsLog, .file(maxFilesNumber: 20)]

-If you want to configure these default logging settings, you can call the following method.
+To configure these default logging settings, you can call the following method.

 SpotIm.configureLogger(logLevel: SPLogLevel, logMethods: [SPLogMethod])